Microsoft/azure-docs.pt-pt/articles/data-factory/concepts-integration-runtime.md

 ### <a name="azure-ssis-ir-location"></a>Localização do IR do Azure-SSIS
 Selecionar a localização certa para o runtime de integração Azure-SSIS é fundamental para obter um elevado desempenho nos seus fluxos de trabalho extract-transform-load (ETL).

-- O local do seu Azure-SSIS IR não precisa ser o mesmo que o local do seu data factory, mas deve ser o mesmo que o local do seu próprio servidor de banco de dados SQL/Instância Gerenciada do Azure em que o SSISDB será hospedado.
+- The location of your Azure-SSIS IR does not need be the same as the location of your data factory, but it should be the same as the location of your own Azure SQL Database/Managed Instance server where SSISDB is to be hosted.
 Desta forma, o Azure-SSIS Integration Runtime pode aceder facilmente ao SSISDB sem incorrer em tráfegos excessivos entre diferentes localizações.
-- Se você não tiver um servidor de banco de dados SQL do Azure/Instância Gerenciada Server para hospedar o SSISDB, mas tiver fontes/destinos locais, você deverá criar um novo servidor de Instância Gerenciada/banco de dados SQL do Azure no mesmo local de uma rede virtual conectada ao sua rede local.
-Dessa forma, você pode criar seu Azure-SSIS IR usando o novo servidor de banco de dados SQL/Instância Gerenciada do Azure e unindo essa rede virtual, tudo no mesmo local, minimizando efetivamente os movimentos de os seus locais de forma eficaz.
+- If you do not have an existing Azure SQL Database/Managed Instance server to host SSISDB, but you have on-premises data sources/destinations, you should create a new Azure SQL Database/Managed Instance server in the same location of a virtual network connected to your on-premises network.
+This way, you can create your Azure-SSIS IR using the new Azure SQL Database/Managed Instance server and joining that virtual network, all in the same location, effectively minimizing data movements across different locations.
-- Se o local do seu banco de dados SQL do Azure/servidor de Instância Gerenciada existente em que o SSISDB está hospedado não for o mesmo que o local de uma rede virtual conectada à sua rede local, primeiro crie seu Azure-SSIS IR usando um banco de dados SQL do Azure existente/ Instância Gerenciada servidor e ingressar em outra rede virtual no mesmo local e, em seguida, configurar uma rede virtual para conexão de rede virtual entre locais diferentes.
+- If the location of your existing Azure SQL Database/Managed Instance server where SSISDB is hosted is not the same as the location of a virtual network connected to your on-premises network, first create your Azure-SSIS IR using an existing Azure SQL Database/Managed Instance server and joining another virtual network in the same location, and then configure a virtual network to virtual network connection between different locations.

 O diagrama seguinte mostra as definições de localização do Data Factory e os respetivos runtimes de integração: